-UPON a motion duly made and seconded it was RESOLVED: 21/22-063 THAT the School District No. 8 (Kootenay Lake) Trustee Elections Bylaw No. 1- FIRST reading. -2022 BE GIVEN UPON a motion duly made and seconded it was RESOLVED: 21/22-064 THAT the School District No. 8 (Kootenay Lake) Trustee Elections Bylaw No. 1 -2022 BE GIVEN SECOND reading.
+THAT the School District No. 8 (Kootenay Lake) Trustee Elections Bylaw No. 1-2022 BE GIVEN FIRST reading.

+THAT the School District No. 8 (Kootenay Lake) Trustee Elections Bylaw No. 1-2022 BE GIVEN SECOND reading.

 THAT the School District No. 8 (Kootenay Lake) Trustee Elections Bylaw No. 1-2022 go forward to THIRD reading.